river-corridors-sfa/rcsfa-RC3-BSLE_P/Barnes_2024_BSLE_P_Gradient/data/BSLE_Data_Package_v3/published_data_readme.md

 -   v1_BSLE_Metadata_and_Protocols.zip
 -   v3_BSLE_Data.zip (Version number may change with subsequent releases)

-Within the ‘data’ folder, create a new folder called "BSLE_Data_Package_v3".
+Within the `data` folder, if it doesn't already exist, create a new folder called "BSLE_Data_Package_v3".
 Insert unzipped versions of the two folders downloaded above.
 Maintain the original folders and folder names.

 Once downloaded this is what your newly downloaded files should look like: